themanyone/firstpage/README.md

 ## Generates RSS Feeds and Sitemaps

-In addition to generating the menu, FirstPage now generates sitemap.xml and an RSS Feed.
+In addition to making the menu, FirstPage now generates sitemap.xml and an RSS Feed.

 ## Supports Responsive Web Design